Main content of the website

 • Be a Canadian citizen

-• Have been a resident of BC for at least 6 months for at least 6 months immediately before submitting nomination documents
+• Have been a resident of British Columbia for at least 6 months immediately before filing nomination documents

 You become a candidate once your nomination documents are filed and you are declared a candidate by the Chief Election Officer.